DevExpress/devextreme-documentation/api-reference/10 UI Components/dxOverlay/1 Configuration/wrapperAttr.md

         .OnInitialized("(e) => e.element.addClass('myClass')")
     )

-The following example illustrates how to specify the `id` and `class` attributes to the component's wrapper.
+The following example illustrates how to specify the `id` and `class` attributes to the component's wrapper:

 ---
 ##### jQuery